cginting/LabView-Sensor-Systems/README.md

 # LabView-Sensor-Systems

+This Sensor system was designed for a final project that requires students to create LED patterns.
+This project incorporated LabView, an industrial sensor-control software, to control logic and the D/A output to the LEDs.
+Through various iterations of VIs, I (Caleb Ginting) developed recorder.vi and player.vi, which allows users to easily program LED lights with a computer by recording their pattern of keystrokes.
+See 460 Project Paper.pdf for a higher level description of this project.

 ALL FILES MUST BE IN THE SAME FOLDER.

 See IMG_0312 for a physical hardware setup.
 The setup will require 8 LEDs, 18 wires, a breadboard, a National Instruments MyDAQ, Labview software (2022 release), and a computer with a USB-B connection.

 The objective of these programs are to create and implement various LED systems.
 The systems are digitally displayed in LabView, but phsyical displays can be made using a National Instruments MyDAQ.